ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 HMMs are statistical models representing probability distributions over sequences.
 In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

 ---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** September 23, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---